Frequently Asked Questions

 - What is the cost of tuition?

-- Can I qualify for student loans or federal/state aid, and does the College of Nursing offer any scholarship?
+- Can I qualify for student loans or federal/state aid, and does the College of Nursing offer any scholarships?

-- Can I take any courses at other universities while in the program?
+- Can I take any courses at other universities while in the sequence?

-- How long does the program take to complete (including/not including prerequisites)?
+- How long does the sequence take to complete (including/not including prerequisites)?

-- Can I complete the Accelerated Program at a regional campus?
+- Can I complete the Accelerated sequence at a regional campus?

 - At what hospitals will I be completing clinicals?

-- Can I have a job while going through the program?
+- Can I have a job while going through the sequence?

 - How many credit hours will I take each semester?